ayuthmang/tick-docker-starter-kit/README.md

 # TICK-Docker-Starter-Kit

-TICK stack on containers with are ready to use.
+TICK stack on containers which are ready to use.

 ## Folder structures